-- 5) Impact of political changes, including result BREXIT, resulting in a reduction of funding or a reduction in learner numbers. - 6) Changes to grant funding lead to a reduction in College core income - 7) Loss of reputation/income due to complaints from learners and/or other stakeholders. - 8) Information and data loss by staff through negligence or naivety resulting in reputational damage.
-Introduction of GDPR in May 2018 increases both our responsibilities and liabilities and opportunities for non-compliance - 9) Expected growth not delivered in apprenticeships - 10) Loss of key contracts (valued over £2 million) due to competition and perceived reduction in quality leads to loss of reputation and income. - 11) Failure to maintain a "satisfactory" ESFA financial health rating results in intervention by the ESFA - 12) Student achievements do not meet college targets - 13) Loss or long term absence of key personnel - 14) Inadequate asbestos maintenance and survey - 15) Failure to ensure an efficient and relevant curriculum - 16) Expected growth is not delivered in HE - 17) Poor arrangements in maintaining facilities and failure to meet HSE requirements reduces the safety of people using college sites and facilities resulting in an health and safety incident, injury or death. - 18) Loss of internet connectivity at a campus for an extended period due to external circumstances. - 19) Total Loss of the phone system at any site at certain times of year, such as enrolment, this could have a significant effect on business.
+- 1) Loss of confidence in financial markets impacting ability of the College to service loans or secure additional finance - 2) Vulnerability to unwanted access given open nature of College sites - 3) Lack of preparation and awareness leaves WCG vulnerable in the event of an act of terrorism - 4) Impact of a significant fire, flood or other such physical event on business continuity - 5) Impact of political changes, including the result of BREXIT, result in a reduction of funding or a reduction in learner numbers - 6) Changes to grant funding leading to a reduction in College core income - 7) Loss of reputation/income due to complaints from learners and/or other stakeholders - 8) Information and data loss by staff through negligence or naivety resulting in reputational damage - 9) Expected growth not delivered in apprenticeships - 10) Loss of key contracts (valued over £2 million) due to competition and perceived reduction in quality leads to loss of reputation and income - 11) Failure to maintain an adequate ESFA financial health rating resulting in intervention by the ESFA - 12) Student achievements do not meet college targets - 13) Loss or long term absence of key personnel - 14) Failure to ensure an efficient and relevant curriculum - 15) Expected growth is not delivered in HE - 16) Poor arrangements in maintaining facilities and failure to meet HSE requirements reduces the safety of people using college sites and facilities, resulting in a health and safety incident, injury or death - 17) Loss of internet connectivity at a campus for an extended period due to external circumstances.

-As part of the risk management process, appropriate mitigating steps have been identified and implemented against each of the above primary risks
+As part of the risk management process, appropriate mitigating steps have been identified and implemented against each of the above primary risks.